 Delivery of sanitary sewer service to the City of West Sacramento by the District will require a number of different approvals by a number of agencies and the completion of several different interrelated projects.
-Annexation into the District is the first step of this process.
+The Sphere of Influence Amendment is only one step of this process.
+The next steps include the execution of a Waste Water Services Agreement and then annexation of the City of West Sacramento into SRCSD and construction of related projects.
 This is a complicated process because of number of significant issues need to be addressed prior to actual connection of service.